The-Academic-Observatory/openaire-ingest/README.md

     - project
     - relation

 The rest of the descriptions for the data for the software, publciation, dataset and otherresearchproduct tables are stored in the results schema since these are merged into a larger relational table.
-The relevant descriptions have been pulled out from the results schema from Zendo and put into the software, publciation, dataset and otherresearchproduct schema files.
+The relevant descriptions have been pulled out from the results schema from Zendo and put into the software, publication, dataset and otherresearchproduct schema files.

 The following package was used to assist with making schemas for the Openaire dataset: